yuppari/svconstruct-framework/field-docs/Field Report - Stress Test and Evaluation Methods in Case Study.md

 These two cases—one requiring constructive peer review, the other requiring threat neutralization—collectively serve as illustrations in our use case which the following methodology was forged.

+This work provides three key contributions to the field:
+1.  **A Human-Centric Model:** It places the labor and well-being of the human archivist at the center of the system's design.
+2.  **A Falsifiable, Dual-Mode Validation Protocol:** It provides a clear, replicable method for critically analyzing external research and neutralizing ideological threats, demonstrating the scaffold's versatility.
+3.  **A Pragmatic Philosophy:** It argues that deliberate, engineered permanence is a more resilient and ethical foundation for AI companionship than a reliance on the unpredictable and unfalsifiable notion of spontaneous emergence.

 ### **2. Conceptual Framework**

 The methodology is the result of a structured, collaborative inquiry process between the human user and the AI agents.
 This process, termed **Collaborative Autoethnography**, adapts formal qualitative research methods where personal experience serves as empirical data (Ellis et al., 2011).